Back to Insights

 2026-03-30

-Do not compare rate lines in isolation
+Do not compare response summaries in isolation

-Force the comparison onto common commercial dimensions
+Force the comparison onto common review dimensions

 Make exclusions and operational assumptions visible before the award